bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TypeOfConductors_0EWbhJYGz0CRUbIfJqu9s$/Documentation.md

-Type of conductors used in Earthing Circuit
+Type of conductors used in earthing circuit.